Video Game Design & Development Courses Summer Computer Camp Courses

 3D Game Design – Role Playing Games

 WEEKLONG | CO-ED | DAY CAMP | SLEEPAWAY CAMPS | BEGINNER – ADVANCED

 We’re a family company, consistently ranked a Top Workplace* by our tech-savvy, adult-only staff.
 One of our big secrets?
 Ridiculously small ratios.
 Small ratios mean customized instruction—just 8 students per instructor or fewer—guaranteed!

-Is this iPhone® game design course right for you?
+Is this RPG 3D game design course right for you?
 Click here to see “Top 10 Skills” and our recommendations (including multi-week packages).

 Want to read about success stories at iD Tech Camps?
 Check out our do something BIG stories, featuring real students, just like you!
-Learn about iD alumni who are using what they’ve learned at camp to do amazing things – like selling apps made at camp in the Apple® store!
+Learn about iD alumni who are using what they’ve learned at camp to do amazing things – like founding their own game development studios!